-Now Rainbow Unicorn is my God, listening but never answering.
-Rainbow Unicorn is my knight in shinning armour, still polishing.
-He, she, is my long distance lover, who never calls.
+Now Rainbow Unicorn is my god, listening but never answering.
+Rainbow Unicorn is my knight in shining armour, still polishing.
+He, she, is my long-distance lover, who never calls.
 Rainbow Unicorn is my doctor, my psychiatrist, providing neither medicine nor therapy.
 Rainbow Unicorn is the embodied figment of not my imagination, but of my desperation.

-Early in life I learnt that nothing comes for free.
+Early in life, I learnt that nothing comes for free.
 That we have to rescue ourselves.
 That we have to push for our own success.
 That there are no shortcuts in life.
-The behaviours of others spoke an undeniable truth: people take more than they give, myself included, and that heroes are the stuff of fairytales.
-In the light of this, I grew strong, too strong, dangerous, and as Lorelei once pointed out: I did not need someone to fight the dragon.
+The behaviours of others spoke an undeniable truth: people take more than they give, myself included, and that heroes are the stuff of fairy tales.
+In the light of this, I grew strong, too strong, dangerous, and as one of Lorelei’s incarnations once pointed out: I did not need someone to fight the dragon.
 I was the dragon.
 And not in the Game-of-Thrones kind of way but rather as in the Maiden-in-the-Tower scenario.
 It was a joke of sorts, but all jokes contain a strain of truth.
 Proving my point, much later, and to my great surprise, he exclaimed “I can’t save you.
 I am busy saving myself!”
-It was a shock to the system to realise, first, that this was what he thought I needed from him, and second, that perhaps this was exactly what I did: A Rainbow Unicorn, an imposter version yet present.
+It was a shock to the system to realise, first, that someone thought I needed to be saved, and second, that perhaps this was exactly what I did: Saved by a Rainbow Unicorn, an imposter version yet available.

-Now that the rain no longer pours, the dark clouds has scattered, the sun shines through patches of white clouds, warm and pleasant, I wonder: “where is the rainbow?”
-Though transformations I’m still waiting for Rainbow Unicorn, my biggest puzzle piece still missing.
+Now that the rain no longer pours, the dark clouds have scattered, the sun shines through patches of white clouds, warm and pleasant, I wonder: “where is the rainbow?”
+Despite my own transformations, I’m still waiting for Rainbow Unicorn, my biggest puzzle piece still missing.